-- There are no areas within the land to be rezoned which have particular or significant natural values, nor is there any significant regional infrastructure. - 2.
-The area being rezoned has as its primary purpose the provision of housing choice for people and communities. - 3.
-The rezoned land adjoins the proposed District Park and is conveniently located to the centre of Rolleston and local facilities and amenities.
+- There are no areas within the land to be rezoned which have particular or significant natural values, nor is there any significant regional infrastructure. - The area being rezoned has as its primary purpose the provision of housing choice for people and communities. - The rezoned land is conveniently located to the centre of West Melton and local facilities and amenities. - 4.
+The land being rezoned is currently used for limited primary production purposes. - 5.
+There is no prospect of conflicts between incompatible uses as the Site mostly adjoins urban land used residentially.